Stuart Tomlinson: Crewe Alexandra

-In May 2006, Burton Albion put in a request to sign Tomlinson to a season long loan.
+In May 2006, Burton Albion requested to sign Tomlinson to a season-long loan.
 The move was delayed after Tomlinson picked up a calf injury, before he managed to join Burton in time for a pre-season friendly with Sheffield Wednesday.
-However Crewe reconsidered the loan deal and so Nigel Clough instead signed aged veteran Kevin Poole.
+However, Crewe reconsidered the loan deal and so Nigel Clough instead signed aged veteran Kevin Poole.
 Clough was still keen to sign Tomlinson, with the saga continuing well into the season, though no deal was made.
-Tomlinson picked up his first senior clean sheet on 22 August 2006, during a 3–0 win at Grimsby Town's Blundell Park in the League Cup First Round.
-The Crewe website described a "heroic effort" from Tomlinson in the League Trophy tie with Rochdale on 31 October, as he managed to three of Rochdale's four penalties (the penalty he did not save was a miss).
+Tomlinson picked up his first senior clean sheet on 22 August 2006, during a 3–0 win at Grimsby Town's Blundell Park in the League Cup first round.
+The Crewe website described a "heroic effort" from Tomlinson in the Football League Trophy tie with Rochdale on 31 October, as he managed to three of Rochdale's four penalties (the penalty he did not save was a miss).
 Dario Gradi said: "Stuart is outstanding on penalties because he is positive and doesn't flop over".
 He went on to play seven League One games, and also made one appearance in the FA Cup.
-However he did not play in the 2007 end of the season, partly due to a torn groin that kept him out of action for a number of weeks.
+However, he did not play in the 2007 end of the season, partly due to a tore groin that kept him out of action for several weeks.
 In the summer there was once again talk of a possible loan move to Burton.

 He was only used by Steve Holland once throughout the 2007–08 season, playing in a 1–1 draw with Chester City in the Football League Trophy on 4 September; Chester won the game 4–3 on penalties.
 Not long after this he was on the sidelines with a broken thumb.
 In February, Tomlinson finally joined Conference club Burton Albion on a one-month loan.
 He played 90 minutes for "Brewers" in a 3–1 defeat to Histon on 1 March, and was forced to make numerous saves.
 He played no further part of Burton's season after he sustained an injury to his cruciate ligaments.

-After six months of rehab he recovered earlier than expected.
+After six months of rehab, he recovered earlier than expected.
 His 2008–09 season started on 25 November, as Gradi gave him a start at the Walkers Stadium, where Leicester City won 2–1.
 The next month he played six games, keeping four clean sheets (against Carlisle United, Cheltenham Town, Swindon Town and Millwall).
-However he attracted criticism from his manager at the end of January following heavy defeats to Northampton Town and Peterborough United, and was subsequently dropped.
+However, he attracted criticism from his manager at the end of January following heavy defeats to Northampton Town and Peterborough United, and was subsequently dropped.
 New manager Gudjon Thordarson told him that he would not be offered a new contract at the end of the season, thus ending Tomlinson's long association with the club.